-I watched anxiously as each of my children, and especially my husband, sampled their soup and despite my poor straining of the strings, I saw them all get to the bottom of those bowls.
+Thankfully, it was a very easy soup to make.
+(I’d be very interested to try making it with the soup function on my Blendtec mixer!
+No cooking would make it even easier to prepare!)
+I watched anxiously as each of my children, and especially my husband, sampled their soup and despite my poor straining of the strings, I saw them all make their way down to the bottom of their bowls.

 Pea Pod Soup